The Feedback Capacity of Noisy Output is the STate (NOST) Channels: Problem Definition

 \subsection{The Communication Setup}

 In this work, we consider FSCs as shown in Fig. \ref{fig:setting}.
-An FSC consists of finite input, output and channel state alphabets $\cX,\cY,\cS$, respectively.
+An FSC \cite{Gallager68} consists of finite input, output and channel state alphabets $\cX,\cY,\cS$, respectively.
 It is defined by the model ($\cX \times \cS$, $Q(y,s|x,s')$, $\cY$) where $s',s$ are the channel state at the beginning and at the end of a transmission, respectively.
-The channel is time-invariant, and at each time it has the Markov property
+The channel is stationary in the sense that when it is used $n$ times with message $M$ and inputs $X^n$, at time $i\in [1:n]$ given the past, it has the Markov property

 where \eqref{eq:DefFSC} holds for any general FSC and \eqref{eq:DefNOST} is particularized for NOST channels.
+We also use the averaged channel defined by

+where $y',y \in \cY$ can be interpreted as the channel output before and after a transmission, respectively.
 The initial channel state is assumed to be distributed according to $Q(s_0)$ and will be shown to have no effect on the feedback capacity solution subject to a mild connectivity assumption.
 We consider two settings of NOST channels: without and with CSI available at the encoder.